How to Prepare for Maharashtra HSC Chemistry Exam to Score Good Marks in 2026 - Important Questions, Concepts

 Maharashtra Class 12 Chemistry Important Questions

-Now, in this section, we will look at some of the crucial questions that were previously asked in Maharashtra Board class 12.
+Now, in this section, we will look at some of the crucial questions that were previously asked in the Maharashtra Board class 12.
 You can also refer to the chemistry sample paper created by subject matter specialists at Career 360 for complete questions.

 Q1.
 Write chemical reactions for the following conversions:

-(i).
-Acetic acid into acetic anhydride
+(i) Acetic acid into acetic anhydride

 (ii).
 Acetic acid into ethyl alcohol